mybooking-es/mybooking-importer/README.md

 # README

-Mybooking Importer Plugin is a tool for importing Mybooking demo sites into a new fresh WordPress installation.
+Mybooking Importer Plugin is a tool for importing Mybooking demo content and complete base sites into a new fresh WordPress installation.
 Is for internal use of Mybooking staff but you can use it under your responsability.

 ## Description